jacarvalho/SimuRLacra/README.md

 It will build the pyrado image.
 And configure a script to run the docker container with GUI support.
 You can also connect the image with IDEs such as PyCharm to develop directly in the docker container.

-## Check
+## Checking

 If not already activated, execute
 ```
 conda activate pyrado
 cd PATH_TO/SimuRLacra/Pyrado/scripts
 ```
-To quickly check basic Pyrado environments (implemented in Python without dependencies to RcsPySim)
+To exemplarily check basic Pyrado environments (implemented in Python without dependencies to RcsPySim)
 ```
 python sandbox/sb_qcp.py --env_name qcp-su
 ```